Pages

 Front left, compare with similar aged Herring Gull

 This was actually one of the best and most striking first-winter (not juvenile) Yellow-legged Gulls I have ever seen on the Axe, probably helped by the good views I had of it.
-That huge white head with darker eye mask, well moulted scaps, long winged appearance and dark tertials and greater coverts made it look so different to all surrounding Herring Gulls.
+That huge white head with darker eye mask, well moulted scaps, long winged appearance, dark tertials and plain greater coverts made it look so different to all surrounding Herring Gulls.
 It was bloody big too!

 And that brings me to the last thing that I am going to do today.
 Bed.
 Not been a bad day at all.